 Try to tell your friends to switch their phones OFF when meeting you.
 Just try!

-Their parents told them, that they have the right to have and do anything they want.
-You want to be a millionaire?
+Their parents told them that they have the right to have and do anything they want.
+Do you want to be a millionaire?
 No problem, we deliver tomorrow!
-You want some friends?
+Do you want some friends?
 No problem, Social Media channels have lots of them!